Rajeshwari-Rudra/GDP1/README.md

 # Shedule Management For the Project
 ![ScheduleManagement](Images/ScheduleManagement.PNG)

+- The required developers for this application is 6.
+- The team cost per hour is $340.
+- The cost estimated to develop this project is $244,800.

 # Drawbacks that can occur

 - When internet or mobile data is unavailable then the location of the player cannot be traced.